Introduction to the types of ganache in chocolate making

 Just a tip for Ganache with alcohol:

 Add the spirit at the end of the ganache process, just before pouring it into a frame or piping it into molds.
-Make sure not to heat it above 34°C, as alcohol-based flavors are very volatile and you would risk losing the essential aromas.
+Make sure not to heat it above 34°C, as alcohol-based flavors are very volatile, and you would risk losing the essential aromas.

 – Sugar-free ganaches (using Polyols):

 These ganaches are free of carbohydrates such as sucrose, glucose, and dextrose.
 Polyol is a sweetener that can be used as a substitute for sugar.
-Those are classified as a sugar-alcohol product.
+Those are classified as sugar-alcohol products.
 They do not contain any alcohol.
 They have no caloric value.
 Their goal is to capture as much water as possible in the ganache, making it softer and increasing its shelf life.

 – Flavored ganache: